ObedRav/VipTop10/README.md

 The API handles errors and returns appropriate HTTP status codes and error messages in the response.
 The possible error status codes include:

-- `400 Bad Request`: Invalid request parameters or missing required fields.
+- `400 Bad Request`: Indicates invalid request parameters or missing required fields.
+This can occur if the request is not properly formatted or if required data is missing.
-- `401 Unauthorized`: Missing or invalid API Key.
+- `401 Unauthorized`: Indicates that the request requires authentication, and either no credentials were provided or the provided credentials are invalid.
-- `404 Not Found`: Resource not found.
+- `404 Not Found`: Indicates that the requested resource could not be found.
+This can occur if the specified endpoint or resource does not exist.
+- `503 Service Unavailable`: Indicates that the server is currently unable to handle the request due to a temporary overload or maintenance.
+This can occur if there are issues connecting to the database.
-- `500 Internal Server Error`: Server error occurred.
+- `500 Internal Server Error`: Indicates that a server error occurred.
+This can occur due to various reasons, such as unexpected exceptions or issues with the server infrastructure.

-Make sure to handle these errors appropriately in your client application.
+When consuming the API, make sure to handle these errors appropriately in your client application.
+You can inspect the HTTP status code of the response to determine the type of error that occurred.
+Additionally, the response may include an error message that provides more information about the specific error.

+It's recommended to handle different error scenarios in your client application and provide meaningful feedback to the user based on the encountered errors.

 ## Usage :white_check_mark: